quaris628/EinsteinEditor/README.md

  - Counterproductive at helping you get a life
  - Resizing to a smaller window size can hide neurons
  - Brain values and last input/output is reset for neurons when saving brain
+ - Crash when dragging and shift-clicking neuron at the same time (ish)?

 What this will do (planned enhancements):
- - When neurons are added, have their spawn location staggered (would probably also fix the synapses always pointing to the upper left when loading from a file)
+ - When neurons are added, have their spawn location staggered (?)
- - A button to auto-arrange neurons in a prettier and more clean arrangement

 What this might do (future ideas):
  - Sentience (?)